-I had only wished that they had cast a different actress as Peggy, though I’ve seen Sian Barbara Allen do her Sian Barbara Allen thing as in (You’ll Like My Mother 1972, and as Shirley Blaine in Lovely But Lethal a particularly great episode of Columbo.
-In Scream, Pretty Peggy, Allen is just a tad bit too annoying and unsympathetic as the over eager student Peggy, as she ingratiates herself into this dysfunctional family dynamic.
-It seems she moves way to quickly in on Jeffrey who appears to be such a solitary and obviously troubled artist with an over-protective mommy.
+I had only wished that they had cast a different actress as Peggy, though I’ve seen Sian Barbara Allen do her Sian Barbara Allen thing in (You’ll Like My Mother 1972, and as Shirley Blaine in Lovely But Lethal a particularly great episode of Columbo.
+In Scream, Pretty Peggy, Allen is just a tad bit too annoying and unsympathetic as the over-eager student Peggy, as she ingratiates herself into this dysfunctional family dynamic.
+It seems she moves way too quickly in on Jeffrey who appears to be such a solitary and obviously troubled artist with an over-protective mommy.

 Peggy figures she’ll have more time now to do some odd jobs around the house, like cleaning up the room above the garage, you know the one she’s been told on several occasions is off limits.
 Bette Davis, I mean Mrs. Elliot is not having any of that!

-Charles Drake comes by the house at night hoping to ask Peggy a few questions about her employers The Elliots.
+Charles Drake comes by the house at night hoping to ask Peggy a few questions about her employer The Elliots.
 His daughter has been missing, and they were the last people to see her.
-Peggy is not co-operative, especially if it involves the object of her affections, and a chance at being introduced into the art world.
+Peggy is not cooperative, especially if it involves the object of her affection and a chance at being introduced into the art world.

-Jeffrey’s sculptures are certainly grotesque and behind bizarre, “I’m trying to portray the ultimate in evil”
+Jeffrey’s sculptures are certainly grotesque and bizarre, “I’m trying to portray the ultimate in evil”

 The question is what is it that’s making pretty Peggy scream?
 And where is that ultimate evil coming from?